LinuxLab-ESGI/Secure-GRUB-2/README.md

 ### Access to a shell with root privileges

-Here we are going to see how to have access to the machine whitout typing any login or password.
+Here we are going to see how to have access to the machine without typing any login or password.

 > We are working with a simple default Debian 10 with a user account in it.